• Skip to main content

 Earaches

-One of the most common issues doctors at walk-in clinics diagnose and treat are earaches.
+One of the most common issues family medicine providers at walk-in clinics diagnose and treat are earaches.
 You can have an earache for many reasons, including an infection, sinus pressure, an injury, and more.
 Earaches are particularly common among children.
 When earaches are accompanied by fever and hearing loss, they become particularly worrisome.

 A walk-in clinic has the necessary tools, such as an otoscope, to diagnose such problems.
 You can also receive the necessary treatment, such as antibiotics.
 If the problem is extensive or the underlying cause requires a specialists’ diagnosis and treatment, you will be advised as such.